 Top tips for your next corporate travel RFP

-Organisations invest a lot of time and effort into the request for proposal (RFP) process when selecting a travel partner.
-So you’ll want to make sure your RFP for travel management services is working its hardest for you.
-And that the end result is truly aligned with what you set out to do.
+Organizations invest a lot of time and effort into the request for proposal (RFP) process when selecting a travel partner.
+So you’ll want to make sure your RFP for travel management services is working its hardest for you, and that the end result is truly aligned with what you set out to do.

-We asked the FCM team around the world their top tip for anyone due to embark on a travel management RFP.
+We asked FCM team members around the world their top tip for anyone due to embark on a travel management RFP.

 Global Sales Director

 “RFPs increasingly include questions or ask for examples of TMC capabilities.
-These are usually related to very specific challenges and gaps in business travel programmes.
-We often see solution-based questions from organisations, as they want to understand if a TMC that can fix or support a specific requirement.
+These are usually related to very specific challenges and gaps in business travel programs.
+We often see solution-based questions from organizations, as they want to understand if a TMC that can fix or support a specific requirement.